DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - e.g. a web server uses a certificate to encrypt data being viewed by a user, or IPsec encrypting a communication session
       - most important point is to use encryption whenever possible, including for internal-only web apps
       - DLP solutions are useful for data in transit, scanning data on the wire, and stopping the transmission/transfer, based on the DLP rules set (e.g. outbound data that contains numbers matching a social security number pattern, a DLP rule can be used to block that traffic)
     - Data in use:
       - CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)
-  - **Pseudonymization**: refers to the process of using pseudonyms to represent other data
+  - **Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data
     - A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person)
+    - the process can be reversed
   - **Tokenization**: use of a token, typically a random string of characters, to replace other data
     - note that tokenization is similar to pseudonymization in that they are both used to represent other data, and the token or pseudonym have no meaning or value outside the process that creates and links them to that data
+    - If company are reselling products to the same customers, they can use tokenization to save tokens that match the credit card data, instead of saving and storing credit card data.
     - example of tokenization used in CC transactions:
     - registration: app on user's smart phone securely sends CC info to the credit card processor (CCP)
     - The CCP sends the CC info to a tokenization vault, creating a token and associating it with the user's phone
     - usage: when the user makes a purchase, the POS system sends the token to the CCP for authorization
     - validation: the CCP sends the token to the tokenization vault; the vault replies with the CC info, the charge is processed
     - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
     - this system prevents CC theft at the POS system

-**Tokenization** replaces other data with a random string of characters.
+    - Tokenization replaces other data with a random string of characters.
 These tokens are then matched to the actual values for secure lookups as needed.

-**Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
+- **Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
+    -  Anonymization techniques remove all personal data and make the data unusable for reuse on the website.

-**Data masking** obscures some, but not all, data.
+- **Data masking** obscures some, but not all, data.

-**Pseudonymization** uses a pseudonym or alias to replace other information.
+- **Policy ▶️Standard ▶️Baseline ▶️ Guideline ▶️Procedure**

-**Policy**: Policy is High level > Standard > Guidlines > Procedure
+    - **Policy**: Policy is High level > Standard > Guidlines > Procedure

-**Standard** mandatory, must meet EXACTLY, no more, no less e.g DoD 8570, AR 25-2, NIST SP , 800 53
+    - **Standard** mandatory, must meet EXACTLY, no more, no less e.g DoD 8570, AR 25-2, NIST SP , 800 53

-**Baseline** mandatory, must meet AT LEAST, can do more than it requires e.g CIS Benchmarks
+    - **Baseline** mandatory, must meet AT LEAST, can do more than it requires e.g CIS Benchmarks

-**Guideline** suggested practices, not mandatory e.g DoD STIGs, Microsoft NSA, PCI DSS, NIST 800-88
+    - **Guideline** suggested practices, not mandatory e.g DoD STIGs, Microsoft NSA, PCI DSS, NIST 800-88